allaarunreddy/trekexercise/README.md

 # trekexercise
 1. Go to file and click on import as a existing Maven Project.
 2. Right click on project and go to Run As and select maven clean.
-3. Right click on project and go to Run As and select maven build and right command clean install and click on Run button.
+3. Right click on project and go to Run As and select maven build and set goals as clean install and click on Run.
 4. You can see output on console.

 or